-There are still select sections of Daytona Beach where driving on the beach is allowed, and it’s one of the most popular and iconic activities visitors have come to enjoy on Daytona Beach.
-Other activities include visiting the boardwalk and pier, or renting surfboards, bodyboards, bicycles or scooters.
+There are still select sections of Daytona Beach where driving on the beach is allowed.
+It’s one of the most popular and iconic activities visitors have come to enjoy on Daytona Beach.
+Other activities include visiting the boardwalk and pier or renting surfboards, bodyboards, bicycles, or scooters.

-Spending even just 1 day on Daytona Beach offers endless hours of fun and is one of the best things to do in Florida!
+Spending even just 1 day on Daytona Beach offers endless hours of fun.
+It is one of the best things to do in Florida!

 12. Tailgate at the DAYTONA 500